 Results from organizational and community member interviews, the community intercept survey, and secondary data analysis were presented to county-specific needs prioritization committees.
 VUMC and collaborators convened prioritization committees to review a summary of the data.
 Prioritization committees were encouraged to use a health equity lens while selecting prioritized needs.
-Understanding how historically marginalized and minoritized populations are disproportionately impacted is an integral part of the CHNA process.
+Understanding how historically marginalized and minoritized populations are disproportionately impacted is integral to the CHNA process.